balanced-dev/yuzu-docs/docs/definition/schema.md

 ```
 <!-- tabs:end -->

-You can then reference `parDataLink` from the parent block's/page's schema.
-For example, say if both a navigation block (`parSiteNav`) and a product listing block (`parProductListing`) both use `parDataLink`.
+You can then reference `dataLink` from the parent block's/page's schema.
+For example, say if both a navigation block (`parSiteNav`) and a product listing block (`parProductListing`) both use `dataLink`.
 Their schemas may look something like this:

 <!-- tabs:start -->
 #### ** parSiteNav.schema **